burlingtoncodeacademy-students/jeopardy-tisidro/README.md

+/_-----------NOTE from Terri: I created a grid version named indexgrid.html to practice my css grid skills.
+The index.html is made with flexbox.
+I plan to make pages for 1,2, and final jeopardy in grid as well to keep developing my skills so I know both! :) ---------_/

 # Jeopardy Board

 Jeopardy!
 The great American quiz show has been a staple of network television since the 60s.
 In this project we will be creating our own Jeopardy board which we will build the functionality for in later weeks.
 For now we're going to focus on site design and navigation.

 This site will consist of 4 pages; a landing page, round 1 page, double jeopardy, and final jeopardy.